ipasimulator/ipasim/docs/llvm.md

   Rather move our sources near the root (e.g., `C:\src\`).
   But then also mention that in build instructions.**
 - `[macho]`: We want to read Mach-O object files on Windows, too.
+  Alternative to this would be to emit PE/COFF instead, or just DWARF (`-gsplit-dwarf`).
+  Then, we wouldn't have to read Mach-O object files.

 ### Objective-C symbols across DLLs